RusticWolf86/Image-Filtering/README.md

 - `mk3.py`: Contains the Python code for applying filters and saving filtered images.
 - `Einstein.jpg`: Sample input image (replace with your image).
-- `filtered_images`: Directory containing the saved filtered images.
+- `filtered_images`: The saved filtered images.
+- `report.pdf`: A comprehensive report of the project

 ## How to Run

 1. Replace `Einstein.jpg` with your input image.
 2. Run `mk3.py` to apply filters and save filtered images.
-3. Filtered images will be saved in the `filtered_images` directory.

 ## Conclusion